Updated: Aug 4, 2022

-It was the morning of the last class of my new learning series.
+It was the morning of the last class of my new learning series about healing the emotional wounds of animals and their people.
 Upon rising, I opened the blinds in my bedroom and immediately noticed a large hawk sitting on a big rock in my flower garden.
 Yes of course this incredible bird likes my garden, I thought, it’s full of birds, squirrels, chipmunks… and Glo bunny.

 Glo bunny first introduced herself when I was weeding the back garden in April.
 I began the weeding process late this year and they were tall and out-of-control!
 I welcomed the pint-sized assistance.

 It took me a minute to see the cute little baby bunny the first time we laid eyes on each other.
 I was amazed that she didn’t run from me.
 I weeded an hour or so each day, and she would always be there, helping me in her own ‘munching’ kind of way.

 Many times, she was within a foot or two away, completely relaxed and not scared at all.
 I was in awe of her courage and fearlessness, especially since she appeared to be an orphan and no older than a month or so.
 I frequently voiced my admiration of her bravery to her.

 One evening while we were weeding, she inspired me to spontaneously sing Gloria Gaynor’s song, “I will survive”.
 I viewed her as a fearless, calm survivor, considering there were plenty of predators in the area that would be thrilled to discover an orphaned baby bunny.
 From that day forward, I called her Gloria “Glo” Bunny.
 It didn’t matter whether I was singing or talking, she stayed close by; almost as if my voice provided comfort.